Is rice water good for natural hair? You're smart to ask because...

 That's probably not a good idea.

-You should not use rice water everyday on your hair because rice water is similar to a protein treatment, in fact it is 16% protein, that is very strong.
+You should not use rice water everyday on your hair because rice water is similar to a real protein treatment, in fact it is 16% protein, that is very strong.

 Too much protein from rice water rinsing everyday can cause your hair to harden.